 Obama advisers anticipate that the president’s campaign will face questions about whether it is on track to meet internal fundraising targets, which have not been disclosed.
 Inevitably, Obama’s take will be compared with Republican Mitt Romney’s because Romney is the closest thing the GOP field has to a front-runner.
 On Monday alone, Romney’s Nevada call-a-thon took in more than $10 million.

-Knowing, courtesy of this piece, what Team Obama “expects” to raise (and why!), sort of takes the wind out of some of those anticipated future “questions,” doesn’t it?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Knowing, courtesy of this piece, what Team Obama “expects” to raise (and why!), sort of takes the wind out of some of those anticipated future “questions,” doesn’t it?Liz Cox Barrett is a writer at CJR.